btholt/complete-intro-to-react-v9/lessons/04-core-react-concepts/B-hooks.md

 ---
 description: >-
-  Learn how to create a pizza order form using React with interactive elements like dropdowns and radio buttons controlled by hooks for managing state, offering insights into controlled and uncontrolled forms.
+  Learn how to create an interactive form in React with useState hooks, allowing users to add pizzas to their order in this detailed coding guide from the "Complete Intro to React, v9" course by Brian Holt.
+Explore concepts like controlled inputs, JSX syntax, event handling, and the importance of state management in React development.
+Enhance your web development skills with practical React examples and create dynamic applications effectively.
 keywords:
+  - React tutorial
-  - React hooks
+  - useState hooks
-  - pizza order form
-  - controlled form
+  - controlled inputs
-  - uncontrolled form
+  - web development
-  - useState
+  - Brian Holt
-  - React input handling
 ---

 Okay, so now we want to make it so people can add pizzas to their order.
 We need a little form that allows them to select the pizza and the size.
 Create a new file called Order.jsx and add the following: